-- Your team will not have competed in six contests (as defined by Section III-E of the Terms and Conditions) before the start of the state tournament, OR - 2.
-Your team will not have competed in a "teampaired tournament" (as defined by Section III-F of the Terms and Conditions) before the start of the state tournament, OR - 3.
-Your team will not have at least six players available to compete in all seven rounds of competition at the state tournament (Section III-G and Section VI-A of the Terms and Conditions), OR - 4.
-It is not possible for your team to have a coach or other authorized supervisory person on site at all times during play at the state tournament (Section VIII-B of the Terms and Conditions).
+- Your team will not have competed in six contests (as defined by Section III-E of the Terms and Conditions) before the start of the state series, OR - Your team will not have competed in a "teampaired tournament" (as defined by Section III-F of the Terms and Conditions) before the start of the state series, OR - 3.
+Your team will not have at least six players available to compete in all rounds of competition at the state series (Section III-G and Section VI-A of the Terms and Conditions), OR - 4.
+It is not possible for your team to have a coach or other authorized supervisor on site at all times during play in the state series (Section VIII-B of the Terms and Conditions).

-List of Participants and Chesscalate
+List of Participants Form

-The List of Participants is the second step in securing your team's entry in the state tournament.
-Your school's List of Participants must be submitted online, prior to Wednesday, February 1, 2017.
+The List of Participants is the second step in securing your team's entry in the state series.
+Your school's List of Participants must be submitted online prior to Wednesday, January 17, 2018.
 This form is available in the Schools Center area of the IHSA Web site.
 You will need to obtain your Schools Center user ID and password from your athletic or activities director.
-On the form, list the names of all the students from your school who are eligible, potential participants in the IHSA Team Chess State Tournament.
+On the form, you must list the names of all the students from your school who are potential participants in the IHSA Team Chess state series.
 All students listed must be eligible in accordance with By-law 4.000 of the IHSA Constitution and By-laws.